DolphDev/siren/README.md

 #Requirements

-This module requires the BeautifulSoup module, and only supports 2.x python (3.x support planned).
+This module requires the BeautifulSoup module, and only supports 2.x python (3.x support is in progress).

 # Other Info